yimuniao/order/README.md

 # order
 order processing system

-# There are three directories
+# There are some modules
 ## ordercommon
 "ordercommon" is for common definition.